Vladimir-csp/xdg-terminal-exec/README.md

 Where `$desktop` is a lowercased string derived from `$XDG_CURRENT_DESKTOP`.
 If `$XDG_CURRENT_DESKTOP` is set then it contains a colon-separated list of names for the current DE.

-Alternative experimental mode is to use standard entries in `applications` subdirs and filter terminals by `TerminalEmulator` category.
-It can be explicitly controlled by first encountered line `use_stock_applications|use_xdg_terminals` in configs.
+Data source can be explicitly controlled by first encountered line `use_stock_applications|use_xdg_terminals` in configs.
-Default can be set by `XTE_STOCK_TERMINALS` environment var and is normally `false`.
+Default can be set by `XTE_STOCK_TERMINALS` environment var and currently is normally `false`, but most likely will change to `true` in the future.

-## Priority of selecting entry:
+## Priority of selecting entry

   - Read configs throughout XDG_CONFIG hierarchy.
     - in each tier `$desktop-xdg-terminals.list` gets first priority, `xdg-terminals.list` gets second priority
     - each entry found in configs is checked for applicability (same rules as in Desktop Entry Spec) and is skipped on failure.